KyberNetwork/developer-portal/docs/kyberpro-faqs.md

 At the moment, KyberPRO is suited for use on only Ethereum.

+### 2. What is the difference between off-chain and on-chain market making?

 The key difference between them is that on-chain MM requires sending pricing updates onto the blockchain.